observablehq/framework/examples/loader-julia-to-txt/src/index.md

-# Julia data loader to generate a text file
+# Julia data loader to generate TXT

-Here’s a Julia data loader that accesses Edgar Allen Poe’s _The Raven_ from [Project Gutenberg](https://www.gutenberg.org/cache/epub/1065/pg1065.txt), splits the text by stanza, then returns a single stanza (specified by number in the loader).
+Here’s a Julia data loader that accesses Edgar Allen Poe’s _The Raven_ from [Project Gutenberg](https://www.gutenberg.org/cache/epub/1065/pg1065.txt), splits the text by stanza, then outputs a single stanza (specified by number in the loader) as text to standard out.

 ```julia
 # Load Julia packages (must be installed)